OpenLocalizationOrg/wdg-test.handoff/ol-xliffcache/en-us.win-cpub-itpro-docs/f3cd3a572e910a5a8edc8bcbaf1059dfe39bef58.md

 ms.sitesec: library
 ms.pagetype: store
 author: TrudyHa
+translationtype: Human Translation
+ms.sourcegitcommit: 8875ae34c5d74bb2924bae1f20d87bb3adb743f1
+ms.openlocfilehash: f3cd3a572e910a5a8edc8bcbaf1059dfe39bef58

 ---

 # Acquire apps in Windows Store for Business
 As an admin, you can acquire apps from the Windows Store for Business for your employees.
 Some apps are free, and some have a price.
 For info on app types that are supported, see [Apps in the Windows Store for Business](apps-in-windows-store-for-business.md).

 ## App licensing model
-The Business store supports two options to license apps: online and offline. **Online** licensing is the default licensing model and is similar to the Windows Store.
-Online licensed apps require users and devices to connect to the Store for Business service to acquire an app and its license. **Offline** licensing is a new licensing option for Windows 10.
+The Business store supports two options to license apps: online and offline.
+            **Online** licensing is the default licensing model and is similar to the Windows Store.
+Online licensed apps require users and devices to connect to the Store for Business service to acquire an app and its license.
+            **Offline** licensing is a new licensing option for Windows 10.
 With offline licenses, organizations can cache apps and their licenses to deploy within their network.
 ISVs or devs can opt-in their apps for offline licensing when they submit them to the developer center.

 For more information, see [Apps in the Windows Store for Business](apps-in-windows-store-for-business.md).